GeekTrainer/ai-reactor-workshop/intro-python.md

 ## Summary and next steps

-We've seen how to get started with Python.
-As you can see, Python is relatively lightweight, yet powerful and flexible.
-Next step is to take a look at [Flask](./intro-flask.md)
+We've highlighted some of the most common pieces of syntax in Python, and in this course.
+Using this knowledge you can continue to grow your Python skills, and begin looking at frameworks like [Flask](./intro-flask.md).